-Post allcourse-relatedquestions on the Edboardso the whole class may benefit from our conversation.
+Post all course-related questions on the Ed board so the whole class may benefit from our conversation.
 Please sign up yourself on Ed.
-You can use the course Teamschannel to ask questions as well.
+You can use the course Teams channel to ask questions as well.

-For grading questions and regrading requests, please contact the TA who graded your assignment by posting privately on Ed (private posts are viewable by the entire instructional team) and try tagging the TA in the post using the @ in the body of your question.
+For grading questions and regrading requests, please contact us by posting privately on Ed (private posts are viewable by the entire instructional team).
 Don't post re-grading request on Teams.
 You should expect your grade to be posted one week after the due date.
 If you submit the assignment late, it may take longer for your grade to be released.

-The instructional team will be using the class mailing listextensively to communicate with you.
+The instructional team will be using the class mailing list extensively to communicate with you.
 We will also frequently post information on Ed.
 It is your responsibility to keep up-to-date with these communiques and they are considered part of the required learning material.